JuanCRueda/AptaDesign/README.md

 ### Installaton
 #### 1.1.
 Contents of the download bundle
 To begin please download the scource code distribution bundle.
 The download bundle contains the following files, which will be required during the installation and for the succeful run of the program.
 The files are:
-AptaDesign.py: the Python source code for this software tool.
+- AptaDesign.py: the Python source code for this software tool.
-Examples folder: a series of premade files that will be used for testing the installation Fc_Aptamers.fasta: A fasta file containing the compilation of aptamers previously reported in literature specific for the Fc stem of mammalian IgG.
+- Examples folder: a series of premade files that will be used for testing the installation
+- Fc_Aptamers.fasta: A fasta file containing the compilation of aptamers previously reported in literature specific for the Fc stem of mammalian IgG.
 This file contains the aptamers reported by Yang et al. (2020), Miyakawa et al. (2008), Bognár & Gyurcsányi (2020), Yoshida et al. (2019) and Ma et al. (2013).
-HRP_DNAzyne.txt: The seuqnece of a HRP-mimicking DNAzyme, previously reported by Alizadeh et al. (2020). requirements.txt: The list of the required Python modules for this software tool
+- HRP_DNAzyne.txt: The seuqnece of a HRP-mimicking DNAzyme, previously reported by Alizadeh et al. (2020). requirements.txt: The list of the required Python modules for this software tool
-ViennaRNA_Package: A partial installation of the ViennaRNA Package conatining the minumum files required for the use of the compiled version of RNAfold, which it is used by this software for MFE calculation and secondary structure predeiction.
+- ViennaRNA_Package: A partial installation of the ViennaRNA Package conatining the minumum files required for the use of the compiled version of RNAfold, which it is used by this software for MFE calculation and secondary structure predeiction.
-RNAhybrid-2.1.2: A partial installation of the compiled RNAhybrid software tool.
+- RNAhybrid-2.1.2: A partial installation of the compiled RNAhybrid software tool.
 It is used by this software tool for hybridation MFE calculation.
-LICENSE: License information for this sofwtare tool.
+- LICENSE: License information for this sofwtare tool.
 This software tool is licensed under the MIT license.
-README.md: Short description of this software tool with instructions on how to use it.
+- README.md: This document.

 #### 1.2.
 Setting up the environment
 This software tool requires Python 3.5 or supperior, to verify the Python installation run the following command: